What To Expect on Your First Charter Fishing Trip

 Fishing inshore is a great way to get your sea legs and learn from experienced anglers.
 The weather is somewhat more predictable inshore than out in the open waters.
 Most of the equipment is light and beginner-friendly.

 That’s not to say that inshore fishing is less exciting or productive than fishing in the deep.
 Chasing fish with a spirited boat captain is a thrilling ride.
-Some days, it’s not uncommon to catch the limit on plentiful fish like speckled trout.
+In the fall, it’s not uncommon to catch the limit on plentiful fish like speckled trout and redfish.

 Offshore